Vietnam.vn - Nền tảng quảng bá Việt Nam

 At the end of 2018, the Ba Mu Pagoda Gate project - part of the investment project to preserve and urgently restore relics at risk of collapse in Hoi An Ancient Town was inaugurated.
 After more than 5 years of operation, this relic has now become a new highlight of the ancient town, attracting a large number of tourists to visit, admire and appreciate the restored architecture.
 Recently, a number of important cultural and tourism events have also been organized by Hoi An city at this relic such as welcoming the first international delegation in 2024, a violin performance by Maestro Vilmos Oláh (Hungary), the performance "Hoi An - the color of silk" ...

 Currently, in Hoi An city, there are 1,439 relics belonging to all 4 types according to the classification of the Law on Cultural Heritage and related decrees and circulars.
-In addition to the Old Quarter, which is ranked as a special national relic, among the 1,439 relics listed, there are 27 relics ranked at the national level, 49 relics ranked at the provincial level, and 104 relics listed in the protection list of Quang Nam province for the period 2019 - 2024.
+In addition to the Old Quarter ranked as a special national relic, among the 1,439 relics listed, there are 27 relics ranked at the national level, 49 relics ranked at the provincial level, and 104 relics listed in the protection list of Quang Nam province for the period 2019 - 2024.

 In fact, the restoration of relics in Hoi An is not easy.
 The restoration requirements must ensure traditional materials, but currently the source of wood is very scarce due to the policy of closing forests.
 Alternative roofing materials cannot be produced using traditional techniques due to environmental protection requirements...

-Another challenge is that while the restoration requires maximum preservation of original elements, the owner of the relic wants to replace the structure, more specifically, the joint solution; the owner's need to replace flooring materials, mortar, etc. when restoring compared to the current state of the construction.
+Another challenge is that while the restoration requirement requires maximum preservation of original elements, the owner of the relic wants to replace the structure, more specifically, the joint solution; the owner's need to replace flooring materials, mortar, etc. when restoring compared to the current state of the construction.

-Mr. Pham Phu Ngoc - Director of Hoi An Cultural Heritage Management and Preservation Center said: “For a long time, all relics in Hoi An have been inventoried, assessed, and classified for preservation with 5 levels of ranking.
+Mr. Pham Phu Ngoc - Director of Hoi An Cultural Heritage Management and Conservation Center said: “For a long time, all relics in Hoi An have been inventoried, assessed, and classified for conservation with 5 levels of ranking.
 Each level of relic will have different regulations and repair rules.
 For special and type I relics, when carrying out restoration, the Center must be the investor.
-This is to strictly manage to preserve the original elements to the maximum, not simply support funding for private individuals to repair themselves.”
+This is to strictly manage to preserve the original elements to the maximum, not simply to support funding for private individuals to repair themselves.”

 Ms. Pham Thanh Huong - Head of the Cultural Department of the UNESCO Office in Hanoi said that the coordination between the state and the owners in protecting and restoring relics in Hoi An is considered a typical experience in heritage restoration.
-Hoi An has implemented very well in the development perspective when taking relics and heritage as both a resource and a conservation goal, thereby when mentioning the heritage tourism brand, people often think of Hoi An.
+Hoi An has implemented very well in the development perspective when taking relics and heritage as both a resource and a conservation target, thereby when mentioning the heritage tourism brand, people often think of Hoi An.

 Waiting for Quang Nam Heritage Conservation Fund